phantomt2/MC-Optimization-Guide/modpack-specific/packs-1.12.2.md

 5. Remove OptiFine, Sound Filters, and FoamFix.
 6. Install the required core mods: [Celeritas](https://github.com/kappa-maintainer/Celeritas-auto-build/releases), FermiumBooterDepoliticization, and Red Core.
 7. Install the optimization mods: Celeritas Leaf Culling, Celeritas Extra, [FastEntityRender](https://github.com/Meldexun/FastEntityRender/releases), Gnetum, VintageFix, and Alfheim Lighting Engine / [patched Phosphor](#patched-phosphor).
-* **Lighting Engine Note:** Use Alfheim Lighting Engine for singleplayer.
-For multiplayer, remove Alfheim and use either a [patched version of Phosphor](#patched-phosphor) or the version included with the modpack (it works fine, no need to patch) , as servers check for Phosphor upon connection.
 ---

 ### General Performance Tweaks